scriptotek/almar/README.md

 subject fields that do not have `$2 noubomn`.

 * `lokar -h` to show help
-* `lokar rename -h` to show help for the move subcommand
+* `lokar rename -h` to show help for the "rename" subcommand

 #### Renaming/moving

 * `lokar rename 'Term' 'New term'` to replace "Term" with "New term" in 650 fields (default).
-* `lokar rename -t 655 'Term' 'New term'` to replace "Term" with "New term" in 655 fields.
+* `lokar -t 655 rename 'Term' 'New term'` to replace "Term" with "New term" in 655 fields.

-Dry run:
+To see the changes made to each catalog record, add the `--diffs` flag.
+Combined with the `--dry_run` flag (or `-d`), you will see the changes that would be made without actually doing them:

-* `lokar rename -d 'Term' 'New term'` to do a dry run to see what records would be modified without actually modifying them.
+* `lokar rename --diffs --dry_run 'Term' 'New term'`

 Moving a subject to another MARC tag: